IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 	[DepartmentId] [int] NOT NULL)
 ```

-Install SqlTableDependency using:
+We can start installing SqlTableDependency using:

 [![IMAGE ALT TEXT HERE](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/NuGetSqlTableDependency.png)](https://www.nuget.org/packages/SqlTableDependency/)

-Write your model defining interested table columns:
+After, we define a C# model object mapping table columns we are interested to be populated with the values from any INSERT, DELETE or UPDATE operation.
+We do not need to define all table columns: just the ones we are interested to:

 ```C#
 public class Customer
 {